Yearly Meeting of Congregational Friends (Waterloo, N.Y.)

 Identifier: QM-Z-M5

 Records of The Friends of Progress at Milton in Marlborough Township, Ulster County, N.Y.
-Includes: Minutes, 1854-1927.
-Most of the book is blank, with a 1906 membership list and an undated burial ground plot list at the end.
+Includes: Minutes, 1854-1946.
+Most of the first minute book is blank, with a 1906 membership list and an undated burial ground plot list at the end.
+The collection also includes a member list from the 1940s and some financial correspondence from the 1930s.